 Detailed Project Blueprint

 Just as we need a blueprint to build a house, we need a blueprint to build web applications.
 Blueprints are created by meeting with the client.
 In these meetings, we review all items and functions the client would like to include in their project.
-We can then map these in priority order, most important to least important.
-Then, we estimate time for each task.
-This allows us to determine what needs done in phase 1 (initial launch) and what can be added to a phase 2 or phase 3 after initial launch.
-A detailed blueprint is also valuable for the client, since they can reference it to verify the outlined tasks are completed.
+We can then map these in priority order, from most important to least important.
+Then, we estimate the time for each task.
+This allows us to determine what needs to be done in Phase 1 (initial launch) and what can be added to a Phase 2 or Phase 3 after the initial launch.
+A detailed blueprint is also valuable for the client since they can reference it to verify the outlined tasks are completed.

 A Code Framework

 The framework you use is not that important, as long as you are using a framework.
-A frameworks primary advantage is making code logical and clear today and far into the future, regardless of the actual developer writing the code.
+A framework’s primary advantage is making code logical and clear today and far into the future, regardless of the actual developer writing the code.
 A framework outlines stand practices for code development.
 This lessens confusion when reviewing code.
-Also, this diminishes a new developer’s on-boarding time, meaning they can be more productive quickly.
+Also, this diminishes a new developer’s onboarding time, meaning they can be more productive, much more quickly.
 If you want to learn more about frameworks, I’ve also written about the benefits of using a PHP framework.

 A Code Repository